Installation

 Testing

 Passlib contains a comprehensive set of unittests (about 38% of the total code), which provide nearly complete coverage, and verification of the hash algorithms using multiple external sources (if detected at runtime).
-All unit tests are contained within the passlib.tests subpackage, and are designed to be run using the Nose unit testing library.

-nosetests --tests passlib/tests
+nosetests --tests passlib.tests

-PASSLIB_TEST_MODE="full" nosetests --tests passlib/tests
+PASSLIB_TEST_MODE="full" nosetests --tests passlib.tests

 Tests may also be run via setup.py test or the included tox.ini file.
+The tox.ini file is used to test passlib before each release, and contains a number different environment setups.
+These tests require tox 2.5 or later.

 Building the Documentation

-The latest copy of this documentation should always be available online at http://packages.python.org/passlib.
+The latest copy of this documentation should always be available online at https://passlib.readthedocs.io.
 If you wish to generate your own copy of the documentation, you will need to:

-1. Install Sphinx (1.1 or newer)
+1. Install Sphinx (1.4 or newer)

-2. Install the Cloud Sphinx Theme (1.5 or newer).
+2. Install the Cloud Sphinx Theme (1.9.2 or newer).

 3. Download the Passlib source